GREENSHELLRAGE/student-timetable-scraper/README.md

 ```gradescraper.py``` -> downloads your grades from all of your courses from Brightspace and saves it as ```brightspacegrades.html```

 ```finalgradescraper.html``` -> downloads your final grades from Carleton Central and saves them in multiple files, 1 for each semester

+# Known Issues

+Sometimes Carleton Central will force you to confirm your personal information before letting you use the rest of the site, and this will cause the login code to crash.
+If this happens, log into Carleton Central normally through your browser and click Continue until you reach the main menu.
+Once you can access the main menu the Python scripts should work again.